 Ariati Rakic, Ph.D.
-Clinical Neuropsychologist began her training in Clinical Neuropsychology at Kaiser Permanente Medical Center-Vallejo in 1988 and completed her Doctoral Degree in Clinical Psychology at CSPP-Berkeley in 1992.
+Executive Director, began her training in Clinical Neuropsychology at Kaiser Permanente Medical Center-Vallejo in 1988 and completed her Doctoral Degree in Clinical Psychology at CSPP-Berkeley in 1992.

 Dr. Rakic’s positions at various local hospitals (Mount Zion Hospital in San Francisco, Kaiser Permanente Medical Center in Hayward and Santa Rosa) have played an important role in expanding her knowledge of medical factors and conditions affecting brain functioning and her commitment to an interdisciplinary approach and close collaboration with other health care providers.

-In addition to her work with Optimal Minds Neuropsychology, Dr. Rakic holds hospital privileges at Marin General Hospital in Greenbrae where she provides Neuropsychological Consultations for hospital patients at the request of Hospitalists and other Specialty Physicians.
+In addition to her work with Optimal Minds Neuropsychology, Dr. Rakic holds hospital privileges at Marin Health Medical Center (formerly known as Marin General Hospital) in Greenbrae where she provides Neuropsychological Consultations for hospital patients at the request of Hospitalists and other Specialty Physicians.

 Dr. Ariati Rakic’s work is defined by the blending of core sciences based on valid and reliable standardized psychometric measures, solid statistical analysis and norms, as well as the art of discovery that involves an open-mind and receptiveness to all possibilities.
 Her assessments reflect the perspective that the mind, the heart, the brain and the body are all intertwined and when warranted we must attend to “all” in order to completely understand the issues at hand and intervene in ways that will bring the most comprehensive changes.